Top 5 Black Friday Scams To Avoid when Shopping

 Verify apps before downloading

 We all know how there is an app for everything.
 That is equally true for shopping apps.
 Fake shopping apps are circulating on app stores.
-Therefore, check their credibility by looking for signs such as typo errors in the name or a low number of reviews.
+Therefore, check their credibility by looking for signs such as typo errors or fewer reviews.
 The cybersphere is riddled with Black Friday and Cyber Monday scams.

 Stay secure and exercise care to steer clear of fake shopping websites list, folks!